Neutrino-nucleus interactions and the determination of oscillation parameters: Introduction

-The large discrepancy between the results of Monte Carlo simulations and the double differential cross section of charged current (CC) quasielastic (QE) interactions in carbon, measured by the MiniBooNE Collaboration using a beam of average energy $\sim$0.8 (0.7) GeV in the neutrino (antineutrino) mode, is a striking manifestation of the above problem~\cite{AguilarArevalo:2010zc,miniboone_ccqe_2,miniboone_antinu}.
-More recently, the analysis of the inclusive $\nu_\mu$-nucleus cross sections at beam energy in the range $2-20$ GeV, measured by the MINER$\nu$A Collaboration using a variety of targets, led to the striking conclusion that none of nuclear models implemented in Monte Carlo simulations appears to be capable of explaining the data ~\cite{minerva_2014}.
+The large discrepancy between the results of Monte Carlo simulations and the double differential cross section of charged current (CC) quasielastic (QE) interactions in carbon, measured by the MiniBooNE Collaboration using a beam of average energy $\sim$0.8 (0.7) GeV in neutrino (antineutrino) mode, is a striking manifestation of the above problem~\cite{AguilarArevalo:2010zc,miniboone_ccqe_2,miniboone_antinu}.
+More recently, the analysis of the inclusive $\nu_\mu$-nucleus cross sections at beam energy in the range 2\textendash 20 GeV, measured by the MINER$\nu$A Collaboration using a variety of targets, led to the striking conclusion that none of nuclear models implemented in Monte Carlo simulations appears to be capable of explaining the data ~\cite{minerva_2014}.

-A great deal of effort is currently being devoted to the development of theoretical models providing a fully quantitative description of the neutrino-nucleus cross section in the kinematical regime relevant to most ongoing and future accelerator-based experiments, corresponding to beam energies ranging from few hundred MeV to few GeV.
+A great deal of effort is currently being devoted to the development of theoretical models providing a fully quantitative description of the neutrino-nucleus cross section in the kinematical regime relevant to most ongoing and future accelerator-based experiments, corresponding to beam energies ranging from a few hundred MeV to a few GeV.
 In this context, a key role is played by the availability of a wealth of electron scattering data.

 Electron scattering experiments have provided accurate information on the electromagnetic response of a number of nuclei.
 Static form factors and charge distributions have been extracted from elastic scattering data, while the measurements of inelastic cross sections have allowed for a systematic study of the dynamic response functions in a broad range of energy and momentum transfer.
-Finally, with the advent of the last generation of continuous beam accelerators, a number of exclusive processes have been analysed to unprecedented precision.
+Finally, with the advent of the last generation of continuous beam accelerators, a number of exclusive channels have been analysed to unprecedented precision.

-The large body of measured electron scattering cross sections provides an indispensable benchmark for validation of theoretical models of neutrino-nucleus interactions.
-In addition, new dedicated experiments will be needed to gain information on nuclei employed in neutrino detectors, most notably argon, for which the available data is scarce, or non existing, \cite{argon}.
+The large body of measured electron scattering cross sections provides an indispensable benchmark for validation of theoretical models.
+In fact, the ability to explain electron scattering data sholud be seen as an obvious requisite, to be met by any models of neutrino-nucleus interactions.
+In addition, new electron scattering experiments will be needed, to gain information on nuclei employed in neutrino detectors\textemdash most notably argon\textemdash for which the available data is scarce, or nonexisting, \cite{argon}.